Image

 The outcome of an administrative hearing depends on your driving history in Oak Grove and across Missouri:

-• First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Oak Grove after 30 days.
+• First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Oak Grove, MO area after 30 days.

-• Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Oak Grove, MO DWI/DUI was within the last 5 years.
+• Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Oak Grove, MO DWI/DUI was within the last 5 years.

 With such a low standard of proof—essentially the prosecution must show that there is a greater than 50 percent chance that you were intoxicated while operating a motor vehicle— trying to handle this hearing alone is a risk.
 These penalties can impact your employment, daily responsibilities in Oak Grove, MO, and freedom to drive.